-The quarter quarter movement in the index has been more erratic since 2010, with some improvement reported in 2014, brought about by a optimistic more outlook from medium size contractors.
-However, sentiment has returned to being much more pessimistic in the last few surveys, with industry sentiment representing levels last seen in 2000.
-The overall confidence level deteriorated to a nett negative satisfaction rate of -99.9 in the 2nd quarter, from -78.0 percent in the 1st quarter, and -99.9 percent in the previous survey.
-Majority of respondents reported quiet conditions.
+The quarter on quarter movement in the index has been more erratic since 2010, with some improvement reported in 2014, brought about by a more optimistic outlook from medium size contractors.
+However, although an improvement in this quarter, sentiment has returned to being more pessimistic in the last few surveys, with industry sentiment representing levels last seen in 2000.
+The overall confidence level improved to a nett negative satisfaction rate of -78.0 in the 1st quarter, from -99.9 percent in the 4th quarter, and -94.6 percent in the previous survey.
+The improvement was due to 21.8 percent of contractors reporting satisfactory levels of confidence, compared to zero in the previous two surveys.